FreeCAD/FreeCAD-documentation/wiki/Python_scripting_tutorial.md

 doc.recompute()
 ```

 Now our box appeared.
 Many of the buttons that add objects in FreeCAD actually do two things: add the object, and recompute.
-If you turned on the {{MenuCommand|Show script commands in python console}} option above, try adding a sphere with the GUI button, you\'ll see the two lines of Python code being executed one after the other.
+If you turned on the **Show script commands in python console** option above, try adding a sphere with the GUI button, you\'ll see the two lines of Python code being executed one after the other.

 Now let\'s explore the contents of our box: